TarekRaafat/skalex/docs/support.md

 ## General

-For general questions or new ideas for `skalex` please start a discussion on Github using the below link
+For general questions or new ideas for `Skalex` please start a discussion on Github using the below link

 - Github [Discussions]